Soyio-id/soyio-rn-sdk/README.md

 ## Usage

+`Soyio React Native` provides two ways to integrate the Soyio verification flow:

-`Soyio React Native` exports a single component called `SoyioWidget`.
-This component renders a WebView that displays the Soyio verification flow within your app.
+1. **WebView Component**: A `SoyioWidget` component that renders a WebView within your app.
+2. **InAppBrowser Functions**: Direct functions that open the verification flow in an in-app browser.

+## WebView Integration

 ### 1. Disclosure Request